safe blood

 About Us

 Recognising the need and value of advocacy in the area of thalassemia, seven adult thalassemics accomplished in the fields of psychology, law, IT and education, came together to found Thalassemia Patients Advocacy Group (TPAG) under the aegis of Thalassemics India in 2017.
-On 16 September 2017, TPAG was formally launched by Mr. Manish Sisodia, Deputy Chief Minister of the National Capital Territory of Delhi.
+On 16 September 2017, TPAG was formally launched by erstwhile Deputy Chief Minister of the Delhi (NCT).

 Orientation